HerrZatacke/wifi-gbp-emulator/beginner_setup_guide.md

 Now that you've got your ESP8266 running with the wifi-gbp-emulator it's time to connect your Gameboy to it to actually copy your images.
 There are non-destructive ways ([Example](https://github.com/Palmr/gb-link-cable)) but for ease of access we will have to cut up a link cable.
 You can either obtain those cheap from ebay or find reproductions on websites like AliExpress.

+Required tools for this step:
+* Flashed ESP8266 Board
+* Breakout Board
+* Gameboy Link Cable
+* 3 Jumper Cables
+* Multimeter

+Optional but recommended tools:
+* Soldering Iron

-### 2.1 Link Cable connection without a multimeter
+### 2.1 Link Cable connection with a multimeter

 #### 2.1.1 Preperation
 Place your prepared ESP8266 Microcontroller on your breakout board.